unverbuggt/mkdocs-encryptcontent-plugin/README.md

 Add an meta tag `password: secret_password` in your markdown files to protect them.

-Alternatively add the meta tag `password_level: secret` to use one or more secrets defined at the plugin's `password_inventory` in your `mkdocs.yml`.
+Alternatively add the meta tag `level: secret` to use one or more secrets defined at the plugin's `password_inventory` in your `mkdocs.yml`.

 # How does this work?